orterforth/orterforth/README.txt

 improvement but keep the practical advantages of C interop.

-This is done by providing a mechanism to switch context between optimised code, that uses direct jumps and registers, and C code that uses the trampoline and memory locations.
+This is done by providing a mechanism to switch context between assembly code, that uses direct jumps and registers, and C code that uses the trampoline and memory locations.
 All C code words must start by calling a hook to switch the context, and the trampoline will switch it back.

-NB In some cases this involves copying stack frames and other intricate moves, to support everything the C compiler might do with the stack.
-It is also necessary to try to prevent the C compiler from moving stack operations before the hook.
+NB In some cases this involves copying stack frames and other intricate moves, to support everything the C compiler might do with the stack before the first C statement (the hook) is executed.
+These calling conventions and techniques vary between C compilers.

 Compiler defines are provided to allow assembly code to be implemented incrementally, by omitting individual code words from the C implementation and linking the assembly code implemented thus far.

+Once most of the code words have been implemented in assembly code, control will flow between them via direct jumps and the trampoline and hook will not be called, and performance will generally be much better.

 ADDITIONAL WORDS - PLATFORM INDEPENDENCE